JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 mvn package

-2. start with Docker, no postgres installed locally add docker file and then docker compose
+2. start with Docker, no postgres installed locally

+`2.1` add docker file

 **Do you want this Dockerfile just to run a prebuilt JAR, or do you want it to also build the JAR inside Docker (multi-stage build)?**

-2.1 how to get jar without version in name?
+`2.2` how to get jar without version in name?
 In your pom.xml, add this under <build>:

 <build>